ssola/monachus/README.md

 var_dump($tokenizerJp);
 ```

 As you seen we can use our own adapters in order to tokenize complex languages like Japanase or Chinese.
-Now it's time to explain you how create these adapters.
+Now it's time to explain you how to create these adapters.

 ```php
 class MyTokenizer implements Monachus\Interfaces\TokenizerInterface